 But by the time I reached the end of the book, I was not entirely satisfied.
-I have plenty of new buzzwords and some interesting experiments to talk and think about, but I’m not convinced I have been presented with a coherent new perspective on how the world works.
+I have new buzzwords and some interesting experiments to think about, but I’m not convinced Mullainathan and Shafir have presented a coherent new perspective on how the world works.
 Scarcity reminded me of a Malcolm Gladwell book – I got presented with a lot of cool results, they were spun into an interesting narrative that has made me think, but I don’t buy the authors’ main message.

-So first, to the buzzwords, which added to the Gladwell-esque feeling.
-Scarcity is having less time, money, friends or packing space than you feel you need (Note the subjective element – scarcity could be caused by relative rather than absolute scarcity.
-And it can apply across a range of domains).
+First, the buzzwords, which added to the Gladwell-esque feeling.
+Scarcity is having less time, money, friends or packing space than you feel you need.
+(Note the subjective element – scarcity could be caused by relative rather than absolute scarcity_ And it can apply across a range of domains.)
 Scarcity can have good effects, such as the focus dividend when scarcity captures the mind.
 It can make us experts in the area in which we are scarce, with poor people better able to judge the value of a dollar saved despite the context in which it appears.
 However, scarcity also causes us to tunnel, which is to focus single-mindedly on the scarcity at hand, potentially at the neglect of more important or less timely demands.
-Scarcity also reduces bandwidth, a combination of cognitive function and executive control.
-Scarcity imposes a bandwidth tax.
+Scarcity also reduces bandwidth, a combination of cognitive function and executive control, by imposing a bandwidth tax.
 When people suffer from scarcity and tunnel, they are also forced to juggle, as they move from one pressing task to the next.
 The way to avoid scarcity is to have some slack, an untapped budget we can turn to in times of need.

 The most salient example of the negative effects of scarcity comes from a study in a New Jersey mall.
 Mullainathan, Shafir and Jiaying Zhao presented people with a scenario where they need to fund some car repairs.
 They then gave the participants tests for fluid intelligence and cognitive control.
 When the cost of the repairs was $150, high and low-income people scored similarly in the tests.
 But when the shortfall was $1,500, the performance of the poor plunged – the equivalent of losing 13 or so IQ points.
 The authors point out that this result has been replicated many times, suggesting it is a robust result.
+[This experiment is on my list of experiments most likely to fail a pre-registered replication.]
 By causing the poor to focus on their lack of resources through a high and potentially unmanageable repair bill, the poor’s bandwidth for completing the tests was taxed.
 In another experiment, people were effectively made rich or poor by the flip of a coin, with the poor demonstrating greater present bias.
 In that case, the bandwidth tax was clearly not due to the inherent traits of the poor.

 Mullainathan and Shafir take these results to mean that we don’t need talent or inherent trait-based explanations for differences between the rich and poor.
 Instead, scarcity makes the poor perform poorly, leaving them in a scarcity trap.
 They suggest that the effect of scarcity on bandwidth is a good explanation for differences as it can make sense of diverse empirical facts across behaviour, time and place.
 But it leaves open the question why they imply that scarcity induced and inherent trait-based explanations are mutually exclusive, or why inherently low bandwidth can’t explain an equally diverse set of facts.